CDRH/orchid/docs/search_preset.md

 `config/locales/en.yml` and `config/locales/es.yml` under
 `search_preset.about_html`.

-Sometimes, however, you may need to alter the appearance of behavior of your search preset.
+Sometimes, however, you may need to alter the appearance or behavior of your search preset.
 In that case, you will need to override some of the views:

 - `items/search_preset.html.erb`